Magnetic injection photocurrents in valley polarized states of twisted bilayer graphene: Photogalvanic effects in TBG

-and $\tau$ is the scattering time. $\sigma_{ijk}^{\rm sh}$ is a $\mathcal{T}$-even response while $\sigma_{ijk}^{\rm inj}$ is a $\mathcal{T}$-odd response which occurs only in magnetic systems and switches sign when polarization is reversed.
-When electronic excitations can be described in terms of independent valleys related by time-reversal symmetry, as in TBG, the magnetic injection current can be seen as a valley photocurrent~\cite{Golub11,Kaplan22}, which becomes a true charge photocurrent once time reversal symmetry is broken.
-In clean magnetic systems with large $\tau$, the injection current dominates over the shift current.
+In TBG, where single-electron excitations can be described in terms of independent valleys related by time-reversal symmetry, the linear injection current can be seen as a valley photocurrent~\cite{Golub11,Kaplan22}, which becomes a true charge photocurrent once time-reversal symmetry is broken and the contributions from the two valleys do not cancel each other.
+Since only the injection current depends on $\tau$, in clean magnetic systems with large $\tau$, the injection current dominates over the shift current.

-The different photocurrent components are strongly constrained by the lattice point group $D_6$ of TBG, which in fact forbids all photocurrents at normal incidence~ \cite{Penaranda24} ($i,j,k = x,y$).
-The experimental observation of such photocurrents, once photo-thermoelectric and other effects are excluded, implies that the $C_{2z}$ symmetry is broken.
-Since photocurrents are observed up to 60 K, which is much higher than the temperature scale of correlation effects, $C_{2z}$ symmetry breaking must be external and come from the substrate.
-This reduces the symmetry to just $C_{3z}$ and enables two independent components of the shift current $\sigma_{yyy}=-\sigma_{yxx}=-\sigma_{xxy}$, and $\sigma_{xxx}=-\sigma_{xyy}=-\sigma_{yxy}$ \cite{Liu20Anomalous,Kaplan22,Zhang22Correlated,Chaudhary22}.
-Symmetry requieres that to leading order, $\sigma_{yyy}$ is proportional to the layer even part of the sublattice potential, while $\sigma_{xxx}$ is proportional to the layer odd part \cite{Penaranda24}.